unkrich/tinyurl-clone/readme.md

 * Minimal relationships between records
 * Read-heavy

-it seems that the best database for this would be a NoSQL key-value store (like Dynamo).
+it seems that the best database for this would be a NoSQL key-value store (like Dynamo or, as used in this case, MongoDB).

 #### Database Schema
 At a basic implementation level, I expect the database schema to look similar to:

 - URL
-	- PK: Hash: varchar(16)
+	- PK: \_id: String
-	- OriginalURL: varchar(512)
-	- CreationDate: datetime
-	- ExpirationDate: datetime
+	- userId: String
+	- originalUrl: String, required: true
-	- UserID: int
+	- title: String
+	- numVisits: Number, default: 0
+	- expiresAt: Date, default: Date.now + 10 Years
+	- createdAt: Date, default: Date.now
+	- updatedAt: Date, default: Date.now

 - User
-	- PK: UserID: int
-	- Email: varchar(32)
+	- hash: String, required: true
-	- CreationDate: datetime
+	- firstName: String
-	- LastLogin: datetime
+	- lastName: String
+	- email: String, required: true
+	- lastLogin: Date, default: Date.now
+	- createdAt: Date, default: Date.now

 ## Basic Design & Algorithm
  Using MD5, SHA256, etc, we can compute a unique hash of the given URL.
 We can then ecode that hash for displaying.
 We could also use base36, base62, or bas64 encoding.